NithyaSriVenkatesh/fixed_wing_swarm/README.md

 # Swarmbots - Tasks

-The project aims to automate a decentralized swarm of autonomous mobile robots to carry out different tasks, with a focus on motion planning.
+The project aims to automate a decentralized swarm of fixed wing (vtol) to carry out different tasks, with a focus on motion planning.

 The system is completelly decentralized.
 Each robot only knows the approximate relative position of the robots within a speciific neighbourhood radius.
 The bots do not rely on inter-robot comminication, localization or memory, and possess only minimal local sensing & processing capabilities.
 They perform tasks collectively through 'swarm intelligence' algorithms.